loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 {{< img src="20231121_008.png" alt="openwrt login page" >}}

-Press _Login_ to continue and you'll see the status page.
+Click on _Login_ to continue and you'll see the status page.

 {{< img src="20231121_009.png" alt="openwrt status page" >}}

 ### Set a password

 From the main status page, we're going to set a root password by using the link in the yellow box at the top of the page.
 Here, you can (and should) set a root password.
-Press _Save_ to continue.
+Click on _Save_ to continue.

 {{< img src="20231121_010.png" alt="openwrt password change page" >}}